fsferrara/blog/source/_posts/working-together-in-a-global-company.md

 I write that message independently if I am in the office or working from home.
 In this way, the entire team knows the time when I start to work.

-Another similar example , is the following:
+Another similar example, is the following:

 {% img center /images/blog/communicate-your-status-2.png 'keep the team posted about your status' %}

 Giving an acknowledge that you read the message and you are working on it has two advantages:
 1. the requester know the message was received,
-2. and the team know that someone is handling that request.
+2. and the team knows that someone is handling that request.

 In general, make it clear for everyone on what you are working on.
 Do it using the tool that is most appropriate for your team.
 For example, I do this by assigning to me the ticket in progress and by updating it in a regular way.